 In a historic first, former President Donald Trump is charged with 34 felony counts

-Former President Donald Trump was charged Tuesday with 34 felony counts of falsification of business records in the first degree.
+Former President Donald Trump was charged in an indictment unsealed Tuesday with 34 felony counts of falsification of business records in the first degree.

 He pleaded not guilty to all the charges.